AkhilTThomas/rp2040/ReadMe.md

 Add the compiler toolchain for rust: `rustup target add thumbv6m-none-eabi` `cargo install cargo-binutils`
 `cargo install elf2uf2-rs`
+`lsblk -o NAME,VENDOR` will list the device and the /dev/ name needed to create the mountpoint `sudo mount -t vfat  /dev/sda1 /media/pico -o rw,umask=0000`

 ## How to flash